 Greyfield Inn is located on Cumberland Island, the 19th century retreat of Thomas and Lucy Carnegie who built Greyfield in 1900 for their daughter, Margaret Ricketson.
-The home was converted to an inn in 1962 by Margaret’s daughter, Lucy R. Ferguson, and her family.
-The Carnegie family still oversees the Inn, which exudes the romance and luxury of a grand hotel with the hospitality and charm of a family home.
+The home was converted to an inn in 1964 by Margaret’s daughter, Lucy R. Ferguson, and her family.
+The Carnegie family still oversees the property, which exudes the romance and luxury of a grand hotel with the hospitality and charm of a family home.

 Greyfield Inn’s private setting boasts 200-acres of unspoiled land spanning marshland on the west and ocean to the east.
 On Cumberland Island, guests set off for adventure each day.
 Their hours of escape onto the island can be spent birding, swimming, biking, hiking, kayaking, fishing, observing the island’s wild horses, and strolling along the immaculate white sand beach.

 The Greyfield Experience

 Greyfield Inn’s overnight rates are all-inclusive.
 Our package rate for single or double occupancy includes your room, three full meals daily (Southern breakfast, picnic lunch, farm-fresh dinner, and hors d’oeurves hour), access to bicycles and kayaks, naturalist-led guided tours of the island, and Natural History Truck Tours.
 Other tours are available with advanced arrangement.

 Other items inclusive in our room rates are as follows: